-Hannah Carpenter is an ASU Education Peer Ambassador from Stanley, NC (in Gaston County).
+Hannah Carpenter ('20) is a native of Stanley, NC, and currently teaches at Ardrey Kell High School in Charlotte, NC.
 She arrived at App State as a Junior by credits from Gaston Early College High School, which allowed her to jump right into her major classes.
-And she hit the ground running!
-Not only is Hannah an Education Peer Ambassador for the Reich College of Education, she has also attended the North Carolina Council for the Social Studies Conference, provided campus tours for job finalists in our search for a new faculty member in History/Social Studies Education, and overall has made positive connections with history faculty and students.
-As Hannah recalls, "before I made my decision to come to App State I toured various other campuses, but I didn’t get the same feeling as I did when I toured ASU.
+And did she ever hit the ground running!
+During her time at App State, she was an ASU Education Peer Ambassador for the Reich College of Education, active in both RCOE and the History Dept., attended the North Carolina Council for the Social Studies Conference, and made positive connections with both history faculty and students.
+Looking back at why she chose App State, Hannah remarked: "Before I made my decision to come to App State I toured various other campuses, but I didn’t get the same feeling as I did when I toured ASU.
 App State felt like home.
 It's where I could become the best teacher for my future students."

 In her downtime, she enjoys spending time with her dog Winston and loves to go on walks at the local park.